The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 The matter to address next is the compatibility of the optimal private allocations.
 Let us suppose that, with a given choice for the initial population distribution, for the collection of transport mappings, and for the assignment of average installed capital and interest to every period and every aggregate state of the economy, all households are able to solve their private savings problems with a unique (individual) optimal allocation along every realized path of the productivity state and the private employment state.
-In general, such allocations have no reason to be consistent in that: (a)~exercising all optimal private policies may generate transport mappings that are different from the given (and assumed by all agents) ones, (b)~the averages of all private capital investments may differ from the given (and assumed by all agents) ones, and (c)~the given interest rates may generate aggregate demands for borrowing and lending that do not match.
-An ``equilibrium'' is simply an arrangement in which no mismatch of type (a), or (b), or (c) in any period and in any state occurs.
-The precise definition is the following.
+In general, such allocations have no reason to be consistent in that: (a)~exercising all optimal private policies may generate transport mappings that are different from the given (and assumed by all agents) ones, (b)~the averages of all private capital investments may differ from the given (and assumed by all agents) ones, and (c)~the given interest rates may generate aggregate demands for borrowing and lending that do not match. ``General equilibrium'' is any arrangement in which no mismatch of type (a), or (b), or (c) in any period and in any state occurs.
+The precise definition is given next (note that, as it stands, this definition is perfectly meaningful if the population of agents is finite).

 \begin{nit}{Global general equilibrium} In the context of the economy introduced above, global general equilibrium, or simply equilibrium, is given by: 3pt plus1.0pt

 (1)~an initial population distribution $F_0\in\DB^\EEE$ and a collection of transport mappings {\abovedisplayskip=5pt plus 4.5pt minus 1.5pt\belowdisplayskip=5pt plus 4.5pt minus 1.5pt\belowdisplayshortskip=3pt plus 4.5pt minus 1.5pt